-In this article, we will tell you how to monitor the status of surveillance cameras, IP cameras, or digital video recorders (DVRs) over the network using 10-Strike Network Monitor Pro.
-Oftentimes, surveillance cameras and DVRs are located in remote corporate networks, behind NAT routers, and it is impossible to access them directly via the Internet.
-In that case, you need to use a distributed network monitoring system.
+In this article, we will tell you how to monitor the status of surveillance cameras, IP cameras (indoor, outdoor, wired, and wifi), or digital video recorders (DVR or NVR) over the network using the 10-Strike Network Monitor software (or its Pro version with web UI and distributed abilities).
+Oftentimes, security cameras and DVR/NVR are located in remote corporate networks, behind NAT routers, and it is impossible to access them directly via the Internet.
+In that case, you need to use a distributed network monitoring software to monitor the whole CCTV system.

-If you use 10-Strike Network Monitor Pro to build a distributed monitoring system, you can monitor any networked hardware used in remote offices from your monitoring center.
-In this case, the ďdistributed monitoringĒ means that a number of monitoring servers in remote offices will send the data they have collected to the central database.
-The monitoring center operator can view any data in a dialog box of Network Monitor Pro.
+The distributed monitoring system means that you can monitor any network equipment in remote offices from your common monitoring center.
+In this case, the “distributed monitoring” allows you to have a number of monitoring servers in remote offices that will send the results of monitoring to the central database.

 10-Strike Network Monitor Pro can be a great help to a company that installs and maintains video surveillance systems, or to a company that has multiple remote offices and a single IT department.